KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 Data configuration
 ----------------------

 This feature manages the data storage and usage.
 In fact, here there is the possiblity to save data in cache, create associations between datasets, schedule the (data) refresh frequency and so on.
-Referring to :numref:`dataconfigwindow`, the feature is implemented through several tabs: the **Source** tab, the **Associations** tab, the **Frequency** and the **Template** tab.
+Referring to the figure below, the feature is implemented through several tabs: the **Source** tab, the **Associations** tab, the **Frequency** and the **Template** tab.

 .. _dataconfigwindow:
 .. figure:: media/image199.png